Phase 1 of Canandaigua VA Medical Center Project complete

 |0

-This work, Phase 1 of Canandaigua VA Medical Center Project complete [Image 3 of 3], by Michael Maddox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Phase 1 of Canandaigua VA Medical Center Project complete, by Michael Maddox, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT